corsairmarks/combined_silfae_revisited/mod/README.md

 * 3.0.2 Minor tweaks
     * Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum
     * No longer ignore portrait duplication for the pre-scripted empire
-* 3.1.0 Update for compatibility with Stellaris version 3.3 "Libra"
+* 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
+    * Integrate base game script changes
+    * Use a shared set of triggers for job-based clothing

 ## Source Code